 A matchmaking service provides a personal touch that virtual introductions do not.

-The matchmaker personally meets with a pool of prospects to help find those who might fit romantically together.
+They personally meets with a pool of prospects to help find those who might fit romantically together.
 You will also receive professional advice from a matchmaker who spends quality time in assessing you and your love-seeking situation, far more accurately than any personality test online.
 You are benefiting from professional experience in the field of dating so that you are not alone in your decision-making.

 In harnessing the talents of such a professional, you have increased your chances of success.
 More monetary compensation may be required than for your average online dating service; however, but the advantages can be fulfilling.

 A matchmaker is equivalent to the services offered by a corporate headhunter looking to find the next CEO, but with the express purpose of locating your perfect other half.

 In choosing dating expert, you are being helped by a trained eye to minimize the risk factor and maximize the benefits to meet the right one.
 A matchmaker’s goal is, after all, to be in the “last” first date business.